anirudhk-tech/multimodal-enterprise-rag/README.md

 - Latency: tracking end-to-end response time to ensure interactive performance under typical query loads.

 ### Tests
-This project uses pytest for unit tests, with an initial focus on validating the text ingestion pipeline for Pokémon starter content.
+This project uses `pytest` for unit tests, with an initial focus on validating the text ingestion pipeline for Pokémon starter content.
-Tests live under the tests/ directory and exercise the core text ingestion functions in ingestion.text_ingestion.​
+Tests live under the `tests/` directory and exercise the core text ingestion functions in ingestion.text_ingestion.​

-Current coverage includes:​
+Current coverage includes:

-PDF text extraction: a Bulbasaur Bulbapedia PDF under data/raw/text/ is used to verify extract_text_from_pdf, asserting that the file exists, the extracted text is reasonably long, and it contains key markers like “Bulbasaur”, “Grass”, and “Poison” after Unicode normalization.​
+ - **PDF text extraction**: a Bulbasaur Bulbapedia PDF under `data/raw/text/` is used to verify `extract_text_from_pdf`, asserting that the file exists, the extracted text is reasonably long, and it contains key markers like “Bulbasaur”, “Grass”, and “Poison” after Unicode normalization.

-PDF ingestion schema: test_ingest_pdf_returns_expected_schema checks that ingest_pdf returns a well‑formed record with stable fields (id, modality, source_path, text, pokemon, generation, tags) and that the ingested text still includes Bulbasaur content after normalization.​
+ - **PDF ingestion schema**: `test_ingest_pdf_returns_expected_schema` checks that `ingest_pdf` returns a well‑formed record with stable fields (`id`, `modality`, `source_path`, `text`, `pokemon`, `generation`, `tags`) and that the ingested text still includes Bulbasaur content after normalization.

-TXT ingestion: test_ingest_txt_with_tmp_file creates a temporary Charmander text file via tmp_path to validate ingest_txt, ensuring IDs, paths, Pokémon metadata, generation, tags, and text content (including “Charmander” and “Fire-type”) are populated as expected.​
+ - **TXT ingestion**: `test_ingest_txt_with_tmp_file` creates a temporary Charmander text file via `tmp_path` to validate `ingest_txt`, ensuring IDs, paths, Pokémon metadata, generation, tags, and text content (including “Charmander” and “Fire-type”) are populated as expected.

-JSONL writing: test_write_record_creates_valid_jsonl monkeypatches ingestion.text_ingestion.TEXT_JSONL to a temporary path, calls write_record, and asserts that a single valid JSONL line is written and that deserialized fields such as id, pokemon, and text content match the original record.​
+ - **JSONL writing**: `test_write_record_creates_valid_jsonl` monkeypatches `ingestion.text_ingestion.TEXT_JSONL` to a temporary path, calls `write_record`, and asserts that a single valid JSONL line is written and that deserialized fields such as id, pokemon, and text content match the original record.

 As the RAG pipeline grows, this suite will be extended to cover embedding, retrieval, graph construction, and answer‑generation helpers so that tests evolve alongside new capabilities.